Rainmaking (ritual): San people

 Among the San, shamans enter a trance-often induced by rhythmic dancing and hyperventilation-to access the spirit world and spiritually capture mythical "rain animals", notably the eland antelope.

-Lobedu people & the Mashona people
+Lobedu and Shona peoples

 A famous rain making monarch is the Rain Queen of Balobedu, South Africa.
 Queen Modjadji, or the Rain Queen, is the hereditary queen of Balobedu, a people of the Limpopo Province of South Africa.
 The Rain Queen is believed to have special powers, including the ability to control the clouds and rainfall.
 She is known as a mystical and historic figure who brought rain to her allies and drought to her enemies.
-The Lozi people are closely related to the Balobedu and therefore also have rainmaking abilities.
-Queen Modjadji is believed to have ancestral ties to the Shona people of present-day zimbabwe, a culture renowned historically for their rain shrines and ceremonies involving ancestral spirits.
+Queen Modjadji is believed to have ancestral ties to the Shona people of present-day Zimbabwe, a culture renowned historically for their rain shrines and ceremonies involving ancestral spirits.
 The Shona have some of the most powerful rainmaking abilities of the Southern Bantu as it was mainly practiced there until the late 1500s.